tinne26/etxt/README.md

 If you want flashier examples you will find [many more](https://github.com/tinne26/etxt/tree/main/examples) in the project, make sure to check them out!

-## Can I use this package without Ebiten?
+## Can I use this package without Ebitengine?
 Yeah, you can compile it with `-tags gtxt`.
 Notice that `gtxt` will make text drawing happen on the CPU, so don't try to use it for real-time stuff.
-In particular, be careful to not accidentally use `gtxt` with Ebiten (they are compatible in many cases, but performance will die).
+In particular, be careful to not accidentally use `gtxt` with Ebitengine (they are compatible in many cases, but performance will die).

 ## Should I bother learning to use etxt?
 If you are only dealing with text rendering incidentally and **ebiten/text** does the job well enough for you, feel free to stay with that.